pantaliQa/pantaliQa/README.md

 pantaliQa
 =========

-pantaliQa is a collection of puredata patch to easily create audiovisual projects
+PantaliQa is a collection of puredata patch to easily create audiovisual projects